 The Miena Cider Gum (Eucalyptus gunnii subsp. divaricata) is an iconic tree that is endemic to Tasmania’s Central Plateau where it mostly grows on the edges of frost hollows.
 It is extremely frost resistant and has been used in eucalyptus breeding programs because of this characteristic.

-The Miena Cider Gum is listed as endangered on both State and Commonwealth threatened species legislation.
+The Miena Cider Gum is listed as critically endangered under the Commonwealth threatened species legislation.
 The main threats to this species are drought, animal browsing, inappropriate fire regimes, habitat fragmentation, climate change and land clearing.
-It appears that all of these factors combined are responsible for spiralling declines observed in the species over the last 20 years.
+It appears that all of these factors combined are responsible for spiraling declines observed in the species over the last 20 years.

 Our project staff are working with other scientists and land managers to implement effective on-ground management to keep the Miena Cider Gum in the landscape for as long as possible.
 We are undertaking surveys to determine where the last good stands are so we can raise money to undertake caging of seedlings and install tree collars on the old, flagship trees.
 These methods provide much needed relief from browsing animals, allowing the trees to be more resilient.
 Another focus of the project is to collect seed from each population as insurance against extenction.
 The seed will be stored with the Tasmanian Seed Conservation Centre which is part of the Millennium Seedbank Project at Kew Gardens, England.